chkp-dmorris/Azure-extended-zone/marketplace-ha/README.md

 9. Replace the "_artifacts Location" property with: https://raw.githubusercontent.com/CheckPointSW/CloudGuardIaaS/master/azure/templates/
-10. Select the extended zone you registered for
+10. Select the extended zone you registered for:
+   - If you select 'losangeles' as the extended zone, you must select 'West US' as the region.
+   - If you select 'perth' as the extended zone, you must select 'Australia East' as the region.
 11. Click Purchase to deploy the solution

 # Manual Deployment Steps